Best monitors for MacBook Pro in 2023: stunning second screens for every budget

 Looking for the best monitors for MacBook Pro?
 We're not surprised.
 If you've invested in one of the best MacBooks, you won't want to be held back by the size of the screen.
 While a MacBook's Pro compact size makes it perfect for portability, when you're back at your desk editing photos and videos, you'll want to open multiple windows, with enough space to see everything in detail.
 And so a second monitor starts to make a lot of sense.

-Even the 16-inch MacBook Pro M2 Pro or M2 Max could feel restrictive when you've got multiple editing pallets open, resulting in a small image or video preview pane.
+Even the 16-inch MacBook Pro M3 could feel restrictive when you've got multiple editing panels open, resulting in a small image or video preview pane.
 And multitasking two or more windows alongside each other could feel equally confining.
-The problem is only made worse with smaller 13-inch MacBooks, which while great for portability, can soon become restrictive over long periods of use.
+The problem is only made worse with smaller 13-inch MacBooks which, while great for portability, can soon become restrictive over long periods of use.

 A second, standalone monitor can instantly expand your viewing horizons, letting you extend your MacBook's display area almost seamlessly onto a display size of your choosing.
-Check out our tips at the end of this guide to learn more about how to choose your perfect monitor, but in the mean time here's our roundup of the best monitors for a MacBook Pro right now.
+Check out our tips at the end of this guide to learn more about how to choose your perfect monitor.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.